aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 :::note
 **Deprecated _ * patterns**
-With the security plugin enabled, `_ *` patterns for controlling top-level API access are ignored.
+When the security plugin is enabled, `_ *` patterns for top-level API access control are ignored.
 Access is managed by the security plugin settings.
 You do not need to configure these patterns manually.
 :::